 Thank you Mr & Mrs Silvio for entrusting us with your gorgeous wedding, we wish you all the happiness for the future and can’t wait to watch your love grow as husband & wife.

-Venue: Anglican Parish of Dungog & Dungog Weddings and Events
+Venue: Anglican Parish of Dungog & Dungog Weddings and Functions

 Priest: Local Priest